Carl G. Bachmann

-Carl G. Bachmann (May 14, 1890 – January 22, 1980) was a United States Congressman from Wheeling, West Virginia.
+Carl G. Bachmann (May 14, 1890 – January 22, 1980) was an American lawyer and politician who served four terms as a United States Congressman from Wheeling, West Virginia from 1925 to 1933.

+Biography

 Bachmann was born in Wheeling as the son of Charles F. and Sophia Bachmann; three of his grandparents were German immigrants.
 In 1908 he graduated from Linsly Institute.
 He went to college first at Washington and Jefferson College for two years, and later graduated from West Virginia University, where he was a member of Phi Sigma Kappa fraternity.
 He later graduated from law school at West Virginia University in 1915.

+Family

 On July 14, 1914, he married Susan Louise Smith.
 They had three children: Charles F., Gilbert S. and Susan Jane.

+Early career

 In 1915, Bachmann began to practice law in Wheeling, and in 1917 he was appointed assistant prosecuting attorney for Ohio County.
 In 1920 he was elected prosecuting attorney, serving from January 1921 to December 1924.

+Congress

 In November 1924 he was elected to the United States House of Representatives as a Republican, to serve in the First Congressional District of West Virginia.
 From 1931 to 1933 Bachmann was the Minority Whip.

+He served as a Congressman until he was defeated in 1932.